-16We are investigating whether recent data assembled by the USPTO permit greater matching of patent applications to US firms.
+$^{^{16}}$ We are investigating whether recent data assembled by the USPTO permit greater matching of patent applications to US firms.

 the Census Bureau's Business Register (BR).
 We note that we match patent grants to firms in their application year, as the interval between patent application and grant can stretch several years and our interest is in the firm characteristics that give rise to innovation.
 Overall, we match 64 percent of the nearly 3 million patents granted to US firms between 1977 and 2016 to a specific firm and application year in the LBD.
-These match rates are relatively consistent over time, varying between 60 and 67 percent across years.
-Appendix Section A provides additional information on the patent data and our matching algorithm.
+These match rates are relatively constant over time, varying between 60 and 67 percent across years.
+Appendix Section C provides additional information on the patent data and our matching algorithm.

 As just noted, an important feature of granted patents is the time lag between patents' application and grant dates.
-Comparing the left panel of Appendix Figure A.1 to Appendix Figure A.3, it is clear that the count of granted applications declines at the end of the sample due to this lag, as opposed to a decline in patenting.
-The first application year in our matched data is 1972, linked to a firm in the LBD in 1976.
+Comparing the left panel of Appendix Figure A.1 to Appendix Figure A.3, it is clear that the count of granted applications by application year declines at the end of the sample due to this lag, as opposed to a decline in patenting.
+The first application year appearing in our matched data is 1972, linked to firms in the LBD in 1976.
 Our analysis begins in 1977, but we use patent grants applied for before this period to estimate patent stocks.

-The USPTO classifies patents into specific technology groups according to cooperative patent classification codes (CPC), jointly developed by the USPTO and the European Patent Office (EPO).17 We are able to link the CPC technology classes to 6-digit NAICS industries using the Algorithmic Links with Probabilities (ALP) procedure developed by Lybbert and Zolas (2014) and updated in Goldschlag et al. (2019).
-This concordance links particular technologies to industries probabilistically based on the underlying keywords that describe the domain of goods and services they represent.18 For instance, patents related to magnetic and optical media manufacturing (NAICS 3346) will be linked to technology classes related to information storage (CPC G11) and computing, calculating and counting (CPC G06).
-We also identify processing patents using data from Ganglmair et al. (2020), who exploit the standardized language of patent claims to identify the grammatical structure and keywords associated with process versus product patents.
+The USPTO classifies patents into specific technology groups according to cooperative patent classification codes (CPC), jointly developed by the USPTO and the European Patent Office (EPO).
+The are able to link the CPC technology classes to 6-digit NAICS industries using the Algorithmic Links with Probabilities (ALP) procedure developed by Lybbert and Zolas (2014) and updated in Goldschlag et al. (2019).
+This concordance links particular technologies to industries probabilistically based on the underlying keywords that describe the domain of goods and services they represent.
+For instance, patents related to Magnetic and Optical Media manufacturing (NAICS 3346) link to CPC classes Information Storage (CPC G11) and Computing, Calculating and Counting (CPC G06).
+Likewise, software products in Computer Systems Design and Related Services (NAICS 5415), particularly Custom Computer Programming Services (NAICS 541511), link to technology class Data Processing Systems or Methods (G06Q) and other technology classes within Computing, Calculating and Counting (CPC G06).
+We identify processing patents using data from Ganglmair et al. (2020), who exploit the standardized language of patent claims to identify the grammatical structure and keywords associated with process versus product patents.

-In addition to matching the USPV data to firms in the geocoded LBD, we also exploit the inventor addresses to match each patent to a firm-city-state.
+In addition to matching the USPV data to firms in the geocoded LBD, we exploit the inventor addresses to match each patent to a firm-city-state, and thereby county Federal Information Processing Standards (FIPS) codes and Commuting Zones (CZs).
 For single-establishment firms, this is identical to matching the patent to a firm.
-However, the majority of patents are granted to large, multiestablishment firms that are active in multiple locations.
+However, the majority of patents are granted to large, multi-establishment firms that are active in multiple locations.
 For these firms, we assess whether the patent inventor is in the same city-state as one (or more) of the firm's establishments.
 If it is, then we assign the patent to that city-state.
 If the firm has no establishments in the inventor's city-state, we then assign the patent to the closest city-state in which the firm has one (or more) establishments.
-Further details on the matching procedure are in Appendix Section A.3.
-Exploiting the inventor addresses thus allows us to identify which of the firms' establishments are most closely associated with patenting activity.